Antibiotics: Amoxicillin, Ceftazidime, Cefuroxime, Ciprofloxacin

 The role of PBPK modelling in supporting clinical decision-making

 Since there is limited clinical research to guide paediatric dose adjustments, physiologically-based pharmacokinetic (PBPK) modelling can be a valuable tool.
 In this study, PBPK models were used to simulate paediatric drug exposure for four antibiotics: amoxicillin, ceftazidime, cefuroxime, and ciprofloxacin.
-The study used two methods to evaluate the appropriateness of paediatric dosing: exposure matching and probability of target attainment (PTA).

 Evaluation of paediatric dosing

-The findings from both exposure matching and PTA analysis led to the conclusion that the current paediatric dosing recommendations for many antibiotics are adequate.
-The PTA analysis highlighted that there are age-dependent differences in the probability of achieving therapeutic efficacy, particularly for certain drug-pathogen combinations.
+The findings led to the conclusion that the current paediatric dosing recommendations for these four antibiotics are adequate.
+The PTA analysis highlighted that there are age-dependent differences in the probability of achieving therapeutic efficacy, particularly for infections caused by more resistant pathogens.

-PBPK modelling in this study provides valuable insights by simulating paediatric drug exposure and comparing it to adult doses, ensuring that current paediatric dosing regimens achieve adequate exposure.
-Additionally, it links predicted exposure to pharmacodynamic targets, helping identify when individualized dosing or therapeutic drug monitoring may be needed to optimise efficacy, especially for infections caused by more resistant pathogens.
+PBPK modelling in this study provides valuable insights by simulating paediatric drug exposure and comparing it to adult exposure, ensuring that current paediatric dosing regimens achieve adequate exposure.
+Additionally, it links predicted exposure to pharmacodynamic targets, providing valuable insights in case the selected antimicrobial therapy proves ineffective.